MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Get-Message.md

 - LastError: The SMTP response after the last delivery attempt or a localized error message if the message is placed in the unreachable queue.

-For example, to store the recipient information of a message in the contoso.com remote delivery queue that has the MessageIdentity value of 1234 to a variable named $x, use the following command: $x=Get-Message -Identity "contoso.com\\1234" -IncludeRecipientInfo.
+For example, to store the recipient information of a message in the contoso.com remote delivery queue that has the MessageIdentity value of 1234 to a variable named $x, use the following command: `$x = Get-Message -Identity "contoso.com\1234" -IncludeRecipientInfo`.

 To display the extended recipient properties that are now stored in the $x variable, use the following command : $x.Recipients.